Mark Wahlberg Is Donating That $1.5 Million Reshoot Money To The Time’s Up Initiative

 A spokesperson for Williams did not immediately respond to a request for comment.

+Williams also made special note of Rapp, who came forward with his allegations about Spacey.

+"Anthony Rapp, for all the shoulders you stood on, now we stand on yours," she said in the statement.

-People are celebrating the news of Wahlberg's donation.
+Other people were also celebrating the news of Wahlberg's donation.
 "The lesson here is that pressure for equal pay works," said Melissa Silverstein, who runs a site advocating for gender equality in Hollywood.

 Actress Amber Tamblyn commended Wahlberg and said she hoped his donation would serve as an example to other men in the business.